MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-data/report-data.md

 - **Display data from a dataset** Data from a dataset is typically displayed on one or more data regions, for example, a table and a chart.

-- **Display data from multiple datasets**  You can write expressions in a data region based on one dataset that look up values or aggregates in other datasets.
+- **Display data from multiple datasets**  You can write expressions in a data region based on one dataset that looks up values or aggregates in other datasets.
 You can include subreports in a table based on one dataset to display data from a different data source.

  Use the following list to help define sources of data for a report.